CharlesWaylon/Anti_Money_Laundering/README1.md

 - `month`
 - one-hot encoded `Transaction_Type`

-Continuous edge features were standardized using statistics fit on the training split only.
+I standardized the continuous edge features using statistics fit on the training split only.

 ### Node features

-The follow-on GNN script builds per-account node features from the training data, including:
+In the follow-on GNN script, I built per-account node features from the training data, including:

 - sent transaction count
 - total sent amount